 One of LinkedIn’s major strengths as a marketing platform lies within its SEO capabilities.
 To give your SEO efforts a boost, ensure all employees are on LinkedIn and affiliated with your company page.
 You can take it one step further by optimizing your company’s page content with relevant keywords.

 Of course, with the pros come the cons.
 LinkedIn’s free version is dependent on connections to help you make other connections.
-Building and audience requires extra effort, as it’s ultimately a closed network.
+Building an audience requires extra effort, as it’s ultimately a closed network.
 Fortunately, LinkedIn offers paid services that make it easier to expand your reach.
 Although expensive, LinkedIn’s paid solutions can provide a decent ROI, as long as you’re willing to devote the time necessary to use the tools to grow your network and expand your reach.

 When it comes to personal profiles, LinkedIn is a clear leader.
-Sure, the company page is nice but if you’re company operates in the B2B space it’s advisable to personally connect with colleagues, peers and even your competition to grow your personal LinkedIn network.
+Sure, the company page is nice but if your company operates in the B2B space it’s advisable to personally connect with colleagues, peers and even your competition to grow your personal LinkedIn network.

 A common misconception about Instagram is that it’s only for those selling visual products.
 We have news for you.
 If you’re only posting your products then you’re doing it wrong.
 Instagram is a great platform to promote your company culture and humanize your brand.
 This level of engagement can make your brand more authentic, leading to increased trust amongst your customer base.
 Even better, Instagram currently ranks the highest in terms of social media engagement.